DejanJoksimovic/jsScript/README.md

 * After building tcp connection, ssl handshake is started.
 Client send number of specifications. (version of ssl, compression method to use…) After this is done server sends certificate.
 Having verified the certificate, key Is exchanged.
 From now on, server and client can compute the key for symmetric encryption.
 Server verifies that message authentification code is correct and send message that can be correctly decripted.
 ## CDN stands for Content Delivery Network.
 CDNs deliver cached, static content from a network of servers across the globe.
+## monorepo
+A monorepo (mono repository) is a single repository that stores all of your code and assets for every project.
+It is not a good idea to use git with monorepo, it gets really complex to use.